 The Center for Active Design awarded a Fitwel 2 Star Rating to the company’s work space for supporting the health of over 1,500 employees.

 Montreal (Quebec), March 21, 2019 – The Center for Active Design (CfAD) has announced that the Cirque du Soleil Entertainment Group (CDSEG) international headquarters, located in Montreal, Quebec, received a Fitwel® 2 Star Rating (out of 3 Star rating system), recognizing the building’s ability to support the physical, mental, and social health of its 1,500 employees.
-CDSEG’s Montreal headquarters is the first Quebec based building to receive such honors and the 12th in Canada.
+CDSEG’s Montreal headquarters is the first Quebec based building to receive such honours and the 12th in Canada.
 Fitwel is the leading global health certification, evaluating evidence-based strategies in buildings that support human health.

 “We’re proud to figure among Canadian leaders in this field but most importantly, to lead the way in Quebec.
 The health and well-being of our employees is a top priority and this certification reminds us how a well-designed work environment can impact both health and productivity,” said Lyne Lamothe, CDSEG’s Chief Talent Officer.
 “Fitwel certification confirms that we have a real impact on our employee’s wellness on a daily basis, whether its through our meditation room, the use of our gardens to supply our cafeteria or even the building’s luminosity.”